Panel 14W Line 93 – (published in Kenosha News 5/30/2022)

 After these attacks armed patrols and aircraft would attempt to flush out the VC, who usually launched the attacks from the nearby mountains.
 Sometimes the perpetrators were caught and killed, other times unfortunate Vietnamese in the area were accused and taken into custody or killed…somebody had to pay

 That day in February, the terminal took a direct hit from a rocket, spraying large and small pieces of shrapnel everywhere.
 A large piece of shrapnel passed through our vehicle, fortunately hitting no one.
 The blast did, however, deafen me for two to three days, and resulted in the delayed long term loss of my hearing.
 About two dozen people in and near the terminal were wounded.
 Bill Follon, unfortunately, was fatally wounded and succumbed to his wounds within hours.
-Being killed on one’s last day in Vietnam was the cruelest fate of all, and it devastated those of us who new Bill.
+Being killed on one’s last day in Vietnam was the cruelest fate of all, and it devastated those of us who knew Bill.
 Bill would never join his wife and child, and would never see his unborn child.

 Panel 14 Line 93 of the Vietnam War Memorial, Washington, D.C.